treasurenetprotocol/treasurenet-docs/docs/validators/concepts/incentives.md

 The consensus reward consists of the block issuance reward and the total transaction fees for each block.
 We allocate the consensus reward into different portions: community governance, block proposer reward, additional reward for validator, and PoS reward.

-**UNIT supply is finite and disinflationary.**
+**<center>UNIT supply is finite and disinflationary.</center>**

-_Logic similar to BTC supply, where block reward reduces so the block reward sum is a finite sum of the infinite series._
+_<center>Logic similar to BTC supply, where block reward reduces so the block reward sum is a finite sum of the infinite series.</center>_

-_However for TN, supply is determined by future asset production.
-Disfinationary means emission slows down year-on-year._
+_<center>However for TN, supply is determined by future asset production.
+Disfinationary means emission slows down year-on-year.</center>_

 Period $n$ block reward $r$ is defined: